What is a Cell Tower Worth?

-Many consultants will tell you that there is a range.
+Many consultants will tell you that there is a range for cell tower lease rent values.
 This is simply not true.
-Ever cell tower lease valuation is determined on a site by site basis.
+Every cell tower lease valuation is determined on a site by site basis.
 There is however a formula.

-- Cell tower developer leases where the Tenant is a cell tower company will generally lease for less money than a direct Verizon Wireless, AT&T or T-Mobile lease.
+- Cell tower developer leases where your Tenant is a cell tower company, and they have Subtenants, these will generally pay you less rent than a direct Verizon Wireless, AT&T or T-Mobile lease.
 But you can still get a great deal if you play your cards correctly.